top of page

 Farm Manager & Lecturer

-! qualified as a Veterinary Nurse in 2003 and went to on to become head nurse of a first opinion practice, where I also took on role of clinical coach/assessor supporting student nurses in their training.
+I qualified as a Veterinary Nurse in 2003 and went to on to become head nurse of a first opinion practice, where I also took on role of clinical coach/assessor supporting student nurses in their training.
 I moved into teaching in 2005 joining Writtle University College as an Animal Management/Veterinary Nursing lecturer and course tutor gaining my Certificate of Education through Greenwich University.
 In the following 9 years I worked to develop alternative education programmes for 14–16-year-olds and qualified as an Assessor and Verifier, whilst also guest lecturing on the Animal Science Degree.
 In 2015 I achieved her Level 4 Award in Canine Hydrotherapy to support the development of the hydrotherapy unit at Writtle University College.
-I joined the ASU@SWCHS in 2016 where I have led the team to gaining approval to offer City and Guilds qualifications, I am passionate about education and animal welfare and support the staff in championing the animals they are responsible for.
-In my spare time I can be found exercising/working my two-gun dogs, horse riding and spending time with my family.
+I joined the ASU in 2016 where I have led the team to gaining approval to offer City and Guilds qualifications, I am passionate about education and animal welfare and support the staff in championing the animals they are responsible for.

 Gemma Barton